Why do Muslims fast? Harm to health or healing from diseases? Muslims strictly observe traditions and covenants. Muslim fasting when you can eat.

 • Muslim

-There are those for whom fasting is contraindicated, and they have the right not to observe it.
-These are minor children, the elderly and pregnant women, as well as those women who are menstruating or going through the time of postpartum cleansing.
+There are also those for whom fasting is contraindicated, and they have the right not to observe it.
+These are minor children, the elderly and pregnant women, as well as those women who are menstruating or experiencing postpartum cleansing.

-Throughout Ramadan Muslims eat early in the morning, even before dawn.
+Throughout Ramadan Muslims eat their meals early in the morning, before dawn.
 They believe that Allah will greatly reward such an action.

-During the traditional suhoor don't overeat but you should eat enough food.
-Suhoor gives strength for the whole day.
+During traditional suhoor don't overeat, but you should eat enough food.
+Suhoor gives you strength for the whole day.
 It helps Muslims to stay sane and not be angry, as hunger often causes anger.

-If a believer does not perform suhoor, then his day of fasting remains in force, but he does not receive any reward.
+If a believer does not perform suhur, then his day of fasting remains valid, but he will not receive any reward.

 Iftar

-What you can not eat in the post of Ramadan - all the rules and prohibitions
+What not to eat during Ramadan - all the rules and prohibitions

 What to eat during Suhoor:

 • Doctors recommend eating complex carbohydrates in the morning - cereal dishes, sprouted grain bread, vegetable salad.
-Complex carbohydrates will provide the body with energy, despite the fact that they are digested for a long time.
+Complex carbohydrates provide the body with energy, despite the fact that they take a long time to digest.

-• Dried fruits - dates, nuts - almonds and fruits - are also suitable.
+• Also suitable are dried fruits - dates, nuts - almonds and fruits -.

 What not to eat during Suhoor

 • Avoid protein foods.
-It takes a long time to digest, but loads the liver, which works without interruption during fasting.
+It takes a long time to digest, but it loads the liver, which works without interruption during fasting

 • Should not be consumed

-• You can not eat fried, smoked, fatty foods in the morning.
-They will cause unnecessary stress on the liver and kidneys.
+• You should not eat fried, smoked or fatty foods in the morning.
+They will cause extra stress on the liver and kidneys

 What not to eat in the evening after adhan

 • Fatty and fried foods.
-It will harm health - cause heartburn, deposit extra pounds.
+It will harm your health - cause heartburn and put on extra pounds.

-• Eliminate from food fast food- various cereals in bags or noodles.
-You won’t get enough of them and literally in an hour or two you will want to have a meal again.
-In addition, such products will cause appetite even more, as they contain salt and other spices.
+• Exclude from food instant food– various cereals in bags or noodles.
+You won’t get full of them and literally after an hour or two you’ll want to have another meal.
+In addition, such products will increase your appetite even more, as they contain salt and other spices.

-• You can't eat sausage and sausages.
-It is better to exclude them from your diet during the fast of Ramadan.
-Sausages affect the kidneys and liver, satisfy hunger for only a few hours, and are also able to develop thirst.
+• Can't eat sausage and frankfurters.
+It is better to exclude them from your diet during Ramadan fasting.
+Sausages affect the kidneys and liver, satisfy hunger for only a few hours, and can also develop thirst.

-Despite prohibitions and strict rules, there are benefits from fasting.:
+Despite the prohibitions and strict rules, there are benefits from fasting:

-A person must understand that he is not a slave of his body.
+A person must understand that he is not a slave to his body.
 Fasting is a serious reason to give up intimacy.
-Only by refraining from sinful things can a person preserve his purity of soul.
+Only by abstaining from sin can a person preserve the purity of his soul.

 • Self improvement

-By observing fasting, the believer is more attentive to himself.
+By observing fasting, a believer is more attentive to himself.
 He gives birth to new character traits, such as humility, tolerance, obedience.
-Feeling poverty and deprivation, he becomes more resilient, gets rid of fear, more and more begins to believe and learn what was previously hidden.
+Feeling poverty and deprivation, he becomes more resilient, gets rid of fear, begins to believe more and more and learns what was previously hidden.

 • Gratitude

-Having gone through the refusal of food, a Muslim becomes closer to his Creator.
-He realizes that the innumerable blessings that Allah sends are given to man for a reason.
+Having gone through refusing food, a Muslim becomes closer to his Creator.
+He realizes that the innumerable benefits that Allah sends are given to man for a reason.
 The believer gains a sense of gratitude for the gifts sent.

-Fasting reminds people of the poor, and also calls to be merciful and help those in need.
+Fasting reminds people of the poor, and also encourages them to be merciful and help those in need.
 Having gone through this test, the believer remembers kindness and humanity, as well as the fact that everyone is equal before God.

 Fasting teaches people to be economical, limit themselves and curb their desires.

-The benefit to the physical state of human health is manifested in the fact that the digestive system is resting.
-In a month, the intestines are completely cleansed of toxins, toxins and harmful substances.
+The benefit to a person's physical health is manifested in the fact that the digestive system rests.
+Within a month, the intestines are completely cleansed of waste, toxins and harmful substances.

-Holy Ramadan timetable until 2020 - when does Ramadan fast start and end?
+Holy Ramadan schedule until 2020 - when does Ramadan fasting begin and end?

 2016– from June 6 to July 5.